Afoxcute/bimboh/frontend/TWITTER_ACCOUNT_UPDATE.md

 ## 🎯 **Update Summary**

-Successfully updated all Twitter/X account references from the old `@TokenHunterZoro` account to the new `@bimboh_app` account across the entire Bimboh application.
+Successfully updated all Twitter/X account references from the old `@TokenHunterZoro` account to the new `@bimboh_internet` account across the entire Bimboh application.

 ## ✅ **Files Updated**